sahillathwal/sahillathwal/README.md

 ---

 <h2 align='center'>Quote of the Moment</h2>
-<h3 quote align='center'>I am accustomed to sleep and in my dreams to imagine the same things that lunatics imagine when awake.</h3 quote>
+<h3 quote align='center'>We must walk consciously only part way toward our goal, and then leap in the dark to our success.</h3 quote>

 ---